How many of you own more than one watch? More than two? Five? Ten?

 These people should be limited to one watch only.

-And this isn’t to denigrate Rolex or Rolex Sub wearers, quite the opposite in fact; Rolex have built an amazing brand, recognisable worldwide as luxury.
+And this isn’t to denigrate Rolex or Rolex Sub wearers, quite the opposite in fact; Rolex has built an amazing brand, recognisable worldwide as luxury.
 And that’s the crux of the problem.

 Their collection will also include a Breitling, perhaps a Tag Heuer.